 Here’s a layout of what you can expect:

 |Primary 5% category||Gas stations||Grocery stores — Walmart and Target not included||Gas stations||Department stores|

-Grocery stores remain unchanged as a 5% cashback category in the April to June 2019 quarter.
-The main difference between this quarter in 2019 and 2018 is the subcategory.
+Grocery stores remain unchanged as a 5% cashback category in the April to June 2019 quarter, and gas stations remain unchanged in July to September.
+The main difference between these quarters in 2019 and 2018 is the subcategory.

-Last year, you could earn 5% cash back on PayPal and Chase Pay purchases.
-In 2019, Chase removed this subcategory and added home improvement stores instead.
+Last year, you could earn 5% cash back on PayPal and Chase Pay purchases in the second quarter and Lyft and Walgreens in the third.
+In 2019, Chase removed these subcategories and added home improvement stores and select streaming services instead.

 Steps to activate your Chase Freedom® cashback categories

 Getting 5% cash back on your purchases is a great deal.
 But you have to activate each category to get your rewards.